-Research has shown that there is a strong relationship between competency-based skills and the FFM traits (Consiglio et al., 2013).
-This provides a consistent theoretical framework for grounding competency-based models applicable to different kinds of roles and organizations.
-More concretely, studies have revealed that proactivity (i.e., rapidly deciding, starting, and continuing one’s own work) is related to Extraversion, that teamwork (i.e., effectively cooperating with colleagues, supporting them, and integrating their contributions to one’s work perspective) is related to Agreeableness, that innovation (i.e., creatively handling work problems and situations) is related to Openness to Experience, that emotion management (i.e., effectively facing work stress, and emotionally effortful situations, such as negative feedback or deadline pressure) is related to Emotional Stability, and that accomplishment (i.e., purposefully organizing and persisting in completing one’s work activities) is related to Conscientiousness (Consiglio et al., 2013).

-Moreover, studies in the public sector have discussed the relation comprising personality traits and job satisfaction (Irissappane & Aravazhi Kavitha, 2014).
-They additionally addressed topics such as managerial context (Manaf et al., 2018), organizational health context (Miller et al., 1999), motivation (van Witteloostuijn et al., 2017), deviant behavior (A. Abdullah & Marican, 2016), emotional intelligence (Danaeefard et al., 2018), teaching (Christopher A Cooper et al., 2017), and decision making (Filiz & Battaglio, 2017).
-As to the FFM’s research, studies have centered on its potential explanations and predictions of different behaviors.
-Yet, research questions still remain open as to the relationship comprising job performance and personality (Hung, 2018).
+Research showing a strong relationship between competency based skills and the FFM traits (Consiglio et al., 2013) provides a consistent theoretical framework for grounding competency-based models applicable to different kinds of roles and organizations.
+More concretely, Consiglio et al. (2013), among other studies, have shown associations between proactivity (rapidly deciding, starting, and continuing one’s own work) and “extraversion;” teamwork (effectively cooperating with colleagues, supporting them, and integrating their contributions to one’s work perspective) and “agreeableness;” innovation (creatively handling work problems and situations) and “openness” and “experience;” management of emotion (effectively facing work stress, and emotionally effortful situations, such as negative feedback or deadline pressure) and “emotional stability;” and accomplishment (purposefully organizing and persisting in completing one’s work activities) and “conscientiousness” (Consiglio et al., 2013).
+Studies of the public sector have also discussed the relationship between personality traits and job satisfaction (Irissappane & Aravazhi Kavitha, 2014), covering topics such as managerial context (Manaf et al., 2018), the organizational health context (Miller et al., 1999), motivation (Van Witteloostuijn et al., 2017), deviant behavior (Abdullah & Marican, 2016), emotional intelligence (Danaeefard et al., 2018), teaching (Cooper et al., 2017), and decision-making (Filiz & Battaglio, 2017).
+Although FFM studies have centered on its ability to explain and predict diverse behaviors, key questions about the relationship between job performance and personality still remain unanswered by research (Hung, 2018).

-This study closes the above gap by revealing which personality traits may predict outstanding performance, thus offering an innovative explanation that expands the FFM’s applicability.
-Its theoretical tool combines the FFM with the empirical data provided by a group of employees, personality traits and performance. [.
-Our expanded model has been tested in Israel, which following other OECD countries has adopted performance appraisal systems (Belle et al., 2017).
-Specifically, we offer a practical and innovative tool, which could assist HRM units in the public sector in recruitment programs, personnel training, and personnel retention.
-As it allows policymakers and HRM units to assess personality traits and predict outstanding performances, thus positively influencing organizational policies and opening the road for financial development.
+This study addresses these gaps in the scholarship by identifying which personality traits may predict outstanding performance, thus offering an innovative analysis that expands the FFM’s range of applicability.
+The study’s theoretically informed tool combines the FFM with empirical data on a group of employees, their personality traits, and their performance.
+Our expanded model has been tested in Israel which, like other OECD countries, has adopted performance appraisal systems (Belle et al., 2017).
+Our practical and innovative tool can assist public sector HRM units with their recruitment programs, personnel training, and staff retention, as it facilitates the assessment of personality traits and their relationship to predicting outstanding performance.

 Performance Evaluation

-Scholarly studies tend to associate performance with the way employees work on their duties (Razzaq et al., 2018).
-Scholars have developed multiple performance approaches over the last half-century (Abner et al., 2017; Dyckhoff & Souren, 2020; Graham & Bourne, 2014).
-Employees’ evaluation has been identified as a fundamental tool for effective organizational administration (Bouckaert & Peters, 2002).
-As it improves organizational practices when applied to the performance distinction of common and outstanding employees (Diamantidis & Chatzoglou, 2019).
+Scholars tend to associate performance with the way employees conduct their duties (Razzaq et al., 2018) and have developed various approaches to performance over the last half-century (Abner et al., 2017; Dyckhoff & Souren, 2020; Graham & Bourne, 2014).
+Employee evaluation has been identified as a fundamental tool for effective organizational administration (Bouckaert & Peters, 2002) as it improves organizational practices when applied to distinguishing outstanding from average employees (Diamantidis & Chatzoglou, 2019).